friedolinfoerder/wp-activerecord/README.md

 ```

 ##### Method `delete_by_id($id)`
+Delete a row by id
 ###### Example:
 ```php
 Table::delete_by_id(3);
 ```

 ##### Method `get([$id])`
+Get all model instances or a model instance by id
 ###### Example:
 ```php
 $activeRecords = Table::get(); // all records